bleugreen/deeprhythm/docs/benchmarks.md

 ### Beat-rate fusion preprocessing

-The temporal beat-rate branch reuses the waveform already decoded for HCQM inference.
-Its 30-second, 81-band log spectrum is computed with `deeprhythm.audio_proc.log_spectrum.compute_log_spectrum`, avoiding a second decode/resample and a separate librosa STFT.
-On the same 20-track warm sample, this reduced median experimental two-tower latency from 366 ms to 226 ms.
+The temporal beat-rate branch reuses both the waveform and magnitude STFT already computed for HCQM inference.
+Four eight-second nnAudio clip spectra are converted to 81 logarithmic bands, concatenated along time, and trimmed to the branch's 30-second context by `deeprhythm.audio_proc.log_spectrum.compute_log_spectrum_from_clips`.
+This removes both the second decode and the second STFT.
+On the same 20-track warm sample, shared decoding first reduced median experimental two-tower latency from 366 ms to 226 ms; sharing the HCQM STFT and applying the eight-clip budget reduced it further to 116 ms.

+The frozen shared-STFT path scored 79.07% Acc1 on the canonical combined test, 78.57% on Groove, and 80.00% on Slakh, with no Acc2 change.
+It therefore does not require temporal-branch retraining.

 An eight-clip HCQM budget is also available through `load_and_split_audio(..., max_clips=8)`.
 The research evaluation found the